 Having been around for 26 years, the man doesn’t stop experimenting.
 Of course when he started, he had to use much more of his own creativity than the kids of today do.
-In his interview with Electricity Club last year, Groth mused about his beginnings: “Back in the day we had to use our imagination way more and be more creative than today”, but he surely uses it now, even with the vast advances in music technology.
+In an interview last year, Groth mused about his beginnings: “Back in the day we had to use our imagination way more and be more creative than today”, but he surely uses it now, even with the vast advances in music technology.

 ‘Soma Coma’ is a timeless piece, now and again nodding towards quintessential PET SHOP BOYS, but the following ‘Atom & Eve’ with its superbly mechanical rhythm sounds vintage enough to mesmerise the hardcore lovers of the classic synth.
 Hitting hard, ‘A Battle For The Crown’ rolls out the good old drum machine, old style DEPECHE MODE on steroids-like.

 Somehow APOPTYGMA BERZERK manage to bring in the old with the new and make it sound luscious.
 The melody is there, the texture is there and the feeling is there too, what’s not to love.